cvravi9/Benchmarking_SVCs/README.md

 # Meeting Notes

+## 13th January 2021

+* Extracting the DP from the VCF File for Normal and Tumor Samples.
+* Plotting DP values against their positions.
+* Removing the comparision between the AF Values.

 ## 5th January 2021

 * Allele frequencies for each VCF file was shown.
 We just need a comparison.